magento/devdocs/guides/v2.2/config-guide/mq/manage-mysql.md

 * Cron job `consumers_runner` is enabled
 * Cron job `consumers_runner` runs all defined consumers
-* Each consumer process 1000 messages and then terminate
+* Each consumer processes 1000 messages and then terminates

 #### Specific configuration